 Goals should be 4'x4'.
-If no such goals are available, goals of a different size may be used instead as long as the same size is used at both ends.
+If no such goals are available, goals of a different size may be used instead provided the same size is used at both ends.
 If a standard goal (6'x6') is used, it may not be flipped to a triangle.